Settings Screen

 Settings screen allows you to set up various musical characteristics of this instrument.

-To close the settings screen, tap the "Done" button at the bottom left.
+To close the settings screen, tap the "Done" button at the top right or swipe right on the screen.

 This chapter includes the following sections: